On this page

 Use default choice uses the option configured in the default cleanup rule.

 Prevent clean-up choice protects builds (and their artifacts) which were used as a source of artifact or snapshot dependencies for the builds of the current build configuration.

 Do not prevent clean-up (default) choice makes cleanup-related processing of the dependency builds disregard the fact that they are used by the builds of the current build configuration.

-Example: Say, a build configuration A has an artifact dependency on B. If Prevent clean-up option is used for A, the builds of B that provide artifacts for the builds of A will not be processed while cleaning the builds, so the builds and their artifacts will be preserved.
+Say, a dependent build configuration A has an artifact dependency on B. If the Prevent clean-up option is used for A, the builds of B that provide artifacts for the builds of A will not be processed while cleaning the builds, so the builds and their artifacts will be preserved.

 Clean-up in Build Configurations with Feature Branches